Yes, we raise our own chickens, and yes, we use everything but the cluck around here! Someone once asked, “What do you do with the chicken FEET?”

-Head to tail animal processing is a common process in most areas of the world, but did you know that, in the United States, most feet from factory farmed chickens is exported to China?
+Head to tail animal processing is a common process in most areas of the world, but did you know that, in the United States, most feet from factory farmed chickens are exported to China?

 There’s no need for you to dispose of your chicken feet.
 Not only do chicken feet add a nice rich, creamy texture to stock, but they also allow you to use up every inch of the bird.

 However, you shouldn’t toss them in there as soon as you’ve cut up your bird.
-You need to take some extra steps in order toe ensure you aren’t passing any diseases on through your cooking.
+You need to take some extra steps in order to ensure you aren’t passing any diseases on through your cooking.